rabbitmq/rabbitmq-website/site/access-control.md

 ## <a id="user-management" class="anchor" href="#user-management">Managing Users and Permissions</a>

 Users and permissions can be managed using [CLI tools](/cli.html) and definition import (covered below).

+### <a id="passwords-and-shell-escaping" class="anchor" href="#passwords-and-shell-escaping">Before We Start: Shell Escaping and Generated Passwords</a>

+It is a common security practice to generate complex passwords, often involving non-alphanumeric characters.
+This practice is perfectly applicable to RabbitMQ users.

+Shells (`bash`, `zsh`, and so on) interpret certain characters (`!`, `?`, `&`, `^`, `"`, `'`, `*`, `~`, and others) as control characters.

+When a password is specified on the command line for `rabbitmqctl add_user`, `rabbitmqctl change_password`, and other commands that accept a password, such control characters must be escaped appropriately for the shell used.
+With inappropriate escaping the command will fail or RabbitMQ CLI tools will receive a different value from the shell.

+When generating passwords that will be passed on the command line, long (say, 40 to 100 characters) alphanumeric value with a very limited set of symbols (e.g. `:`, `=`) is the safest option.

+When users are created via [HTTP API](/management.html) without using a shell (e.g. `curl`), the control character limitation does not apply.
+However, different escaping rules may be necessary depending on the programming language used.

 ### Adding a User